matkijahenkilo/tsih-robo-ktx/README.md

 #### Systemd service

-You can start the bot on boot if you want, the following example was made to run on a Raspberry Pi 3 B (which is aarch64)
+You can start the bot on boot if you want.

 Note that the bot's folder is in `/srv/tsih-robo-ktx`.
 Because another user is taking care of the process, use `chown -R tsih:tsih /srv/tsih-robo-ktx` after you prepared the folder to run the bot.